We used regular garden tomatoes for this recipe. If you use plum or Roma tomatoes, which are denser, you might need to add a little more stock.

 - Sour cream for garnish

-3 Pour the purée into a medium pot.
+3 Add stock and simmer: Pour the purée into a medium pot.
 Add 2 cups of stock.
 Heat the soup to a simmer.
 Add salt to taste.